CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 (viii) The head clearance in passageways may not be less than 7 feet.

-(xiii) Handrails shall be at least 30 inches and no more than 34 inches above the surface of step treads and 42 inches above the landings, platforms, runways and ramps which are 4 feet or more in height or are adjacent to dangerous equipment or areas over deep water.
+(xiii) Handrails must be at least 30 inches and no more than 34 inches above the surface of step treads and 42 inches above the landings, platforms, runways and ramps which are 4 feet or more in height or are adjacent to dangerous equipment or areas over deep water.

 (xiv) The distances between handrails may not be less than 18 inches for single lane passage and 36 inches for a double lane passage.